 From here, the oil will need a week to 10 days to start curing, and 15 days to 30 days to fully cure.
 Do not put the tung oiled object in direct sunlight for an extended period of time.
-For the first 10 days of curing, check and wipe up and tung oil that may seep to the surface.
-Wipe During this curing time, you can walk on floors with clean shoes, but avoid placing heavy objects on the floor or walking on it with dirty shoes.
-(Tip: put old rags under your shoes to walk across the surface no matter what shoes your wearing.)
-There is no other sealers or protective products needed on top of your oil.
+For the first 10 days of curing, check and wipe up any tung oil that may seep to the surface.
+During this curing time, you can walk on floors with clean shoes, but avoid placing heavy objects on the floor or walking on it with dirty shoes.
+(Tip: put old rags under your shoes to walk across the surface no matter what shoes you’re wearing.)
+There are no other sealers or protective products needed on top of your oil.
 It naturally seals, waterproofs, and protects your surfaces!

 8. Reapply as necessary to revive and provide more protection